YinJC/uk-tex-faq/FAQ-paraparam.md

----
-layout: page
-title: Why does it ignore paragraph parameters?
+# Why does it ignore paragraph parameters?
----

 When TeX is laying out text, it doesn't work from word to word, or from line to line; the smallest complete unit it formats is the